rodriguesfhs/ml-mini-projects/breast-cancer-classification/README.md

 ## Potential Next Steps

 - compare against logistic regression and random forest baselines
-- add k-fold cross-validation for more robust performance estimates
+- add k-fold cross-validation for a more robust performance estimate
-- tune the decision threshold to maximise malignant recall
+- tune the decision threshold to reduce missed malignancies further
-- refactor training loop to use `TensorDataset` and `DataLoader`
+- refactor the training loop to use `TensorDataset` and `DataLoader`

 ## Purpose

-This is a compact portfolio project designed to demonstrate:
+This project demonstrates:

-- practical ML workflow design
+- end-to-end ML workflow for tabular classification
 - clean and reproducible notebook structure
-- PyTorch fundamentals for tabular classification
+- PyTorch fundamentals for binary classification
 - correct train/test data handling and scaling
-- sensible evaluation with clinically relevant metrics
+- evaluation with clinically relevant metrics
-- model interpretability with SHAP
+- model interpretability with SHAP at both global and sample level